idibidiart/react-native-responsive-grid/README.md

 ## Instance Variables

-These are provided mainly for unit tests, except for componentInstance.hidden and componentInstance.shown which can be used to tell the state of the component.
+These are provided mainly for unit tests, except for componentInstance`.hidden` and componentInstance`.shown` which can be used to tell the state of the component.

 ### Example 1